-Dr. Sims transferred to Glendale Community College to participate in track (1990-1991).
-During this time, she earned accolades in the 3,000-, 5,000- and 10,000-meter races.
-In the 1990 nationals, she earned eighth for the 10,000-meter race.
-In 1991, she was invited to run the 5,000-meter run at the Mt.
-SAC Relays and had the opportunity to run alongside Olympic athlete PattiSue Plumer.
+After transferring to Glendale Community College to participate in track (1990-1991), she placed 8th in the 10,000-meter race at the 1990 nationals, and a year later, ran the 5,000-meter race at the Mt.
+SAC Relays alongside Olympic athlete PattiSue Plumer.

-Dr. Sims has been a member of USA Track & Field since 2015 and is a competitive road racer.
+Dr. Sims has been a member of USA Track & Field since 2015, and is a competitive road racer.
 Her best recent half marathon time is 1 hour, 45 minutes and 18 seconds at the Rock ‘n’ Roll San Diego in 2014.

-Dr. Sims resides in north Phoenix with her fiancé, Jeff Weeldreyer; her son, Wyatt; and Weeldreyer’s two children, Jacob and Mikhaela.
+Sims resides in north Phoenix with her fiancé, Jeff Weeldreyer; her son, Wyatt; and Weeldreyer’s two children, Jacob and Mikhaela.